Trees and neighbours

 You can only apply to the court if you’ve already made a reasonable attempt to resolve the situation.
 Check the Land and Environment Court’s website before you consider making an application.

 Note: This information and the relevant law (the Tree (Disputes Between Neighbours) Act 2006) only applies to trees on private property.
-If you have concerns about a tree located on Council land, call the City of Sydney on 02 9265 9333.
+If you have concerns about a tree located on Council land, contact us.